the-solution-desk/OrganiserPro/docs/source/contributing.rst

 .. _contributing:

-Contributing to FileOrganizer
+Contributing to OrganiserPro
 ============================

-Thank you for your interest in contributing to FileOrganizer!
+Thank you for your interest in contributing to OrganiserPro!
 We welcome contributions from everyone, whether you're a developer, designer, writer, or just someone with a good idea.

 Ways to Contribute
 -----------------

-There are many ways to contribute to FileOrganizer:
+There are many ways to contribute to OrganiserPro:

 - **Code contributions**: Fix bugs, implement new features, or improve existing code
 - **Documentation**: Improve documentation, fix typos, or add examples
-- **Bug reports**: Report bugs you find while using FileOrganizer
+- **Bug reports**: Report bugs you find while using OrganiserPro
 - **Feature requests**: Suggest new features or improvements
 - **Testing**: Help test the software and report issues
 - **Community**: Help answer questions on issue trackers or forums